institutional/grin-transfer/docs/sql-queries.md

 WHERE enrichment_timestamp IS NULL;
 ```

 Note: It is recommended to just enrich the entire corpus in one go, as bulk enrichment is relatively fast.
-Use `python grin.py enrich --run-name RUN-NAME`
+Use `uv run grin enrich --run-name RUN-NAME`

 Missing titles:
 ```sql